Can I Go To Rehab With My Significant Other?

 Above all, attending a rehab program separate from an addicted loved one does not signify a lack of support or selfishness.

-This means that substance abuse issues are widespread throughout the U.S., and those who struggle with substance abuse issues may find themselves in relationships with partners who also live with addiction issues.
+This means that substance use disorder issues are widespread throughout the U.S., and those who struggle with addiction may find themselves in relationships with partners who also live with addiction.

-Navigating relationships with loved ones who also struggle with substance abuse can make seeking out recovery options a bit more complex.
+Navigating relationships with loved ones who also struggle with substance use disorder can make seeking out recovery options a bit more complex.

-While it is possible to care for a loved one who is struggling with addiction, it is important for addicted individuals to prioritize their own recovery.
+While it is possible to care for a loved one who is struggling with addiction, addicted individuals need to prioritize their own recovery.

-Addressing addiction and recovery issues for addicted individuals is already a difficult process without the additional complication of navigating a relationship with someone who also struggles with substance abuse.
+Addressing addiction and recovery issues for addicted individuals is already a difficult process without the additional complication of navigating a relationship with someone who also struggles with substance use disorder.

 Seeking professional treatment to manage recovery is an effective place to start.
-Learn more below about how to find addiction treatment for couples who want professional help with their substance abuse issues.
+Learn more below about how to find addiction treatment for couples who want professional help with their substance use disorder issues.

 Addiction Treatment Options For Couples

-There is a range of addiction treatment options for couples seeking to address their substance abuse issues.
-There are both inpatient and outpatient substance abuse treatment programs for couples to attend together.
+There is a range of addiction treatment options for couples seeking to address their substance use disorder issues.
+There are both inpatient and outpatient treatment programs for couples to attend together.

-Another option for couples who want to address their substance abuse issues together is to attend couples therapy sessions that focus on both partners’ addiction issues.
+Another option for couples who want to address their substance use disorder issues together is to attend couples therapy sessions that focus on both partners’ addiction issues.

-Those who are willing to travel away from their home to enroll in a rehab program for substance abuse may find that there are even more treatment options available to improve their odds at recovery.
+Those who are willing to travel away from their home to enroll in a rehab program for substance use disorder may find that there are even more treatment options available to improve their odds of recovery.
 They may also find that they are able to focus on their recovery more intensely without the distractions of being close to home.

 The appropriate rehab options for each individual vary, which is why it may be best for both partners to consider a combination of all recovery programs available.

-For example, couples therapy may be a necessary supplement to outpatient rehab programs so that both partners are able to communicate and manage the triggers that arise at home and within their relationship.
+For example, couples therapy may be a necessary supplement to outpatient rehab programs so that both partners can communicate and manage the triggers that arise at home and within their relationship.

 Both partners should also be prepared to embrace different options for addiction treatment, including one partner entering outpatient recovery faster than the other.
 Along those lines, one partner may require inpatient care because of pre-existing medical issues that cause complications with their recovery.